The contrast between the men’s and women’s finals at the Australian Open could not have been greater.

 I’m really excited by the prospect of actually competing at the Olympic pool for the first instance in the trials, and then hopefully I can convert my times into a place on the team and compete there again in the summer.
 I went to Sydney in 2000 and Athens in 2004, and I want to be involved again.

 Having the Olympics in London will be amazing.
 I went to the Commonwealth Games in Manchester in 2002 and that was a fantastic experience.
 It makes it even more exciting because your family and friends can be more part of the whole concept of what you’re going for.
 FULL POST

 Tiger Woods remains the biggest attraction in the world of golf.
 Despite a lackluster run that has lasted two full years, and being dogged by his off-course dramas, the former world No.1 has proven yet again why he can pull in a crowd with his season-opening appearance in the Middle East.

 Abu Dhabi is an unusual place for him to start his season, but there were several key factors in his decision to begin the year on the European Tour.
 FULL POST

 The African Cup of Nations is coming to the end of its first week and, as I predicted before the start of the tournament, there have already been massive shocks and they are set to continue.

 I’m delighted for Equatorial Guinea.
 Their victory over one of the favorites, Senegal, was a stunning result for a nation of just over 700,000 people and ranked 151st in the world.

 They kept to a strict game plan and were rewarded with a 2-1 victory which eliminated Senegal, who will be going home after their final group game.
-Read the rest of this entry »
+FULL POST

 If you believe the hype, Jose Mourinho is on his way out of Real Madrid.
 According to various reports and sources close to the Portuguese manager, he has had enough of dealing with the local press and the alleged discontent from the Spanish contingent in the dressing room and is ready to walk out at the end of this season.